-The festival is a 2-day festival which is observed in the month of January every year.
-The first Banganga Festival was held in 1992.
-In 2020, it is decided to be held on 12th and 13th January.
+The festival is a 2-day affair which is observed in the month of January every year.
+The first Banganga Festival or Banganga Music Festival was held in 1992.
 It mostly focuses on a classical music concert where big names of the industry grace the stage and entertain the audience.
-A host of the national and international flock to Banganga Tank to attend this quintessential event.
+A host of the national and international tourists and music lovers flock to Banganga Tank to attend this quintessential event.

 History of Banganga Tank

-Major attractions of Banganga Festival
+Major Attractions of Banganga Festival 2023

-Ustad Zakir Hussain.
 A great Tabla virtuoso, percussionist, music producer, Ustad Zakir Hussain perform at Banganga Festival.
 So, it will be a great event for those who are a fan of his music.

-Ringing bells of the temple
+3. Ringing Bells of the Temple

-How to Reach
+How to Reach Banganga Festival 2023

 Malabar Hills are situated in South Mumbai and is a perfect example of urban travel getaways.
 Malabar Hills are located at a distance of about 1,429, 2,087, 1,010 km from Delhi, Kolkata, and Bengaluru respectively.
 Here is how you can travel here by the below-mentioned means of public transportation.